-To reduce the risk of pedestrian accidents, legislatures have begun to create new regulations.
-Some efforts have already had mild success, including creating special areas at the head of traffic lanes that let motorists see the bicyclists located ahead of them.
 The government currently has several programs in effect to make roads safer.
 A budget that was recently approved by the Senate Appropriations Committee will provide $49 billion in highway aid during the current fiscal year.
 Additionally, the overall transportation budget includes safety-related funding.

 Life Care Planners and Walking Accidents

 The aftermath of walking accidents can leave families facing serious obstacles.
 In these situations, many families have discovered that life care planners can be helpful.
-These planners can perform several tasks including arranging plans of action for the end of hospital care stays, planning for appointments, helping with paperwork, and meeting transportation needs of the injured victim.
+Planners can perform several tasks including arranging plans of action for the end of hospital care stays, planning for appointments, helping with paperwork, and meeting transportation needs of the injured victim.
 I can help your family arrange for a life care planner after a loved one has suffered injuries in a walking accident.